 Samsung, Hyundai unveil domestic investments after US-South Korea trade deal

-Samsung Electronics, Hyundai Motor and other major South Korean manufacturers have revealed domestic investment plans worth hundreds of billions of dollars, as they seek to reassure that local manufacturing will remain strong despite a new US trade deal.
+Samsung Electronics, Hyundai Motor and other major South Korean manufacturers have announced large domestic investment plans, aiming to reassure that production at home will remain strong despite a new trade agreement with the US.

-Samsung Electronics announced $310 billion in domestic investments over the next five years.
-Plans include building a new semiconductor production line at its Pyeongtaek hub, expected to begin operations in 2028.
-Investments will also support AI data centres, next-gen battery production, and OLED expansion.
+Samsung said it will invest 450 trillion won (about $310 billion) in South Korea over the next five years.
+The package includes a new semiconductor production line at its Pyeongtaek hub, targeted to begin mass production in 2028, alongside spending on AI data centres, next‑generation batteries and OLED capacity.

-"Samsung will raise domestic investment, create quality jobs for young people and make even more efforts for a win-win with small and medium-sized, as well as venture companies," Samsung Electronics chairman Jay Y. Lee said.
+“Samsung will raise domestic investment, create quality jobs for young people and make even more efforts for a win‑win with small and medium‑sized, as well as venture companies,” Samsung Electronics chairman Jay Y. Lee said at the meeting.

 Share Story: